 Moderator: Adam McCullough, Morningstar Research Services LLC/ Yasmin Dahya, JP Morgan Asset Management / FeiFei Li, Research Affiliates / Antonio Picca, Vanguard

 Multifactor ETFs have multiplied in recent years.
 Spreading one’s factor bets makes sense.
 But making sense of the current menu of these funds is a tall task.
 Our expert panel will unpack the key considerations investors should make when doing their due diligence on these funds.

 Show Me the Income

-Moderator: Jeremy Glaser, Morningstar / Christine Benz, Morningstar / Wyatt Lee, T. Rowe Price / Marta Norton, Morningstar
+Moderator: Jeremy Glaser, Morningstar / Christine Benz, Morningstar / Wyatt Lee, T. Rowe Price / Marta Norton, CFA, Morningstar Investment Management LLC

 In a low-yield world, investors are hungry for income, and fund companies have developed often innovative new ways to meet that demand.
 At this session, you'll hear the pros and cons about all sorts of income-oriented strategies, ranging from more-esoteric managed-payout funds to even the humble balanced fund.